SOBOO: How to Send DMARC Compliant Email on behalf of Others

 Relaying is sometimes an option if only a small amount of email is being sent on behalf of the customer.
-Allowing a customer to configure their email to be relayed through a different email server is one way to get DMARC compliance into place… if the relay itself is capable of sending DMARC compliant email.
+Allowing a customer to configure their email to be relayed through a different email server is one way to get DMARC compliance into place if the relay itself is capable of sending DMARC-compliant email.

-Two ways to allow this:
+There are two ways to allow this:

 Allow customers to configure an SMTP relay for all of the email you’re sending on their behalf.
 (We have a short video overview video on SMTP, but it does not cover relaying.)
 Whoever manages the relay then becomes responsible for DMARC compliance.
-Drawbacks:

 - Bounce handling goes away unless the relay is able to forward bounces back to you for handling.